-It is a fact..golf is not a easy endeavor to accomplish immediately which is what today’s video driven desk-top athletes demand of anything they try to do.
+It is a fact..golf is not an easy endeavor to accomplish immediately which is what today’s video-driven desk-top athletes demand of anything they try to do.
 “If golf is not as easy as Wii then I am not interested”…this seems to be the motto of the younger generation.
-So how does the golf industry react…develop $50k golf simulators…so people can play golf in a virtual world…is that golf?
-Still, even in a virtual or simulation of the golf the fundamentals of swinging a golf club to hit a golf ball are deemed too difficult by many which is causing golf to miss out on capturing the next generation of golfers.
-Fi this keeps up there will be a lot of empty golf simulators, driving ranges and golf courses.
+So how does the golf industry react…develop $50k golf simulators…so people can play golf, in a virtual world…is that golf?
+Still, even in a virtual or simulation of the golf game, the fundamentals of swinging a golf club to hit a golf ball are deemed too difficult.
+This difficulty is causing the golf industry to miss out on capturing the next generation of golfers.
+If this keeps up there will be a lot of empty golf simulators, driving ranges and golf courses.

 Reason to Play